 All services must have their general purpose financial statements or special purpose financial report audited by a chartered accountant who is a member of the Chartered Accountants of Australia and New Zealand (CA ANZ).

-Tip: Services can find an auditor or check whether their auditor is a CA ANZ member by visiting the Chartered Accountants of Australia and New Zealand website.
+Tip: Services can find an auditor or check whether their auditor is a CA ANZ member by visiting the Chartered Accountants of Australia and New Zealand website(external link).

 Auditor must not also prepare statements